RichardBradley/liquibase.github.com/documentation/diffChangeLog.md

 # Liquibase Commands: `diffChangeLog`
 The `diffChangeLog` command provides you with:
-+ Information regarding differences between two databases.
++ Information containing differences between two databases; specifically, the diffChangeLog  points out the differences in general and generates changes to resolve most of them.
 + A *changelog* file containing deployable change sets.

 ## Uses